Luoxd1996/nnMIL/README.md

 ## Notes

 1. **Always run planning first**: The plan file is required for training
-2. **Patient-level splitting**: All splits are done at patient level to avoid data leakage
+2. **Patient-level splitting**: All splits are done at the patient level to avoid data leakage
 3. **Stratified splitting**: Splits maintain class/event distribution
 4. **Reproducibility**: Random seeds are set for reproducibility (default: 42)
 5. **CUDA Device Selection**: Use `CUDA_VISIBLE_DEVICES` environment variable to select GPUs